junzis/atdelay/README.md

 - spektral
 - tensorflow

 ### Configuring TensorFlow GPU functionality (Optional)
 Training neural networks and in particular, Graph Neural Networks tends to be quite slow.
 We therefore also recommend configuring TensorFlow to work with a graphics card (CUDA compatible NVIDIA GPU required).
 To do this some additional dependencies should be installed (see Tensorflow GPU guide).
 Importantly, all the versions should be compatible.
-Figuring out which versions to install can be tricky.
-At the time of submission, the following versions were used and should be compatible:

-- Tensorflow 2.7.0
-- CUDA Toolkit 11.2
-- cudnn 8.1.0

 Details on where to find and how to install the dependencies can be found here: